xiaodongliang/extract-view.and.data.api/README.md

 1. This step needs to be done only once per machine.
 Download and install Ruby on your computer.
 2. Unzip the project result zip file into a folder.
-3. Download and unzip the 'Autodesk viewer engine' in the same folder.
-4. Start your local Ruby http server.<br />
+3. Start your local Ruby http server.<br />
    ```
    cd <myfolder>

    ruby -r webrick -e "s = WEBrick::HTTPServer.new(:Port => 8000, :DocumentRoot => Dir.pwd); trap('INT') { s.shutdown }; s.start"
    ```
-5. Start your favorite browser supporting HTML5 and WEBGL and browse to [http://localhost:8000/](http://localhost:8000/) and select any of the html *.svf.* files.
+4. Start your favorite browser supporting HTML5 and WEBGL and browse to [http://localhost:8000/](http://localhost:8000/) and select any of the html *.svf.* files.